s0undt3ch/refine/docs/codemods/index.md

 # Codemods

-Codemods are python modules which provide a subclass of [BaseCodemod][recode.abc.BaseCodemod], these classes are resposible for the code modifications.
+Codemods are python modules which provide a subclass of [BaseCodemod][refine.abc.BaseCodemod], these classes are resposible for the code modifications.

 How to modify code can be read on [libCST's](https://libcst.readthedocs.io/en/latest/codemods_tutorial.html) documentation.
-Do note that our [BaseCodemod][recode.abc.BaseCodemod] differs from the libCST implementation.
+Do note that our [BaseCodemod][refine.abc.BaseCodemod] differs from the libCST implementation.
-A good place to know how to implement a codemod can be see in this project's source tree under `src/recode/mods`.
+A good place to know how to implement a codemod can be see in this project's source tree under `src/refine/mods`.

 # Included codemods

-There are a few `codemod`'s included with the project, and issuing a `--list` on the `recode` CLI will show you what's available.
+There are a few `codemod`'s included with the project, and issuing a `--list` on the `refine` CLI will show you what's available.

 ```